windmill-labs/windmill-community-integrations/README.md

 ## Contributing a whole collection of scripts for a specific integration

-Follow the guide below to generate scripts for a given integration.
+1. Follow the guide below to generate scripts for a given integration.
-Once you're done, you have to test at least one of the generated script.
+2. Once you're done, you have to test at least one of the generated script.
 You might need to create an account to get credentials.
 You can find a template for the test file in the template folder.
+3. You should set the description of the resource type (`*.resource-type.json` file) with instructions on how to get the credentials.
-Once you've checked that it worked, create a PR with all the generated scripts, the resource type definition and the test file (DO NOT INCLUDE the actual test credentials) in the correct folder.
+4. Once you've checked that it worked, create a PR with all the generated scripts, the resource type definition and the test file (DO NOT INCLUDE the test credentials) in the correct folder.
+In the PR description, you should include a description of the integration and a link to the documentation.
-The PR has to include a video of the test running and working.
+The PR also has to include a video of the test running and working.

 ### From an OpenAPI spec